bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

 post_day: 2
 title: The Three Ways of Fetching
 image: https://images.unsplash.com/photo-1480819031369-4710cf00b8d7
-ingress: I'm part of a group that holds introductory courses on web development for students and new employees in Bekk.
+ingress: "I'm part of a group that holds introductory courses on web development for students and new employees in Bekk.
 In the course we say that there are three ways to retrieve data in JavaScript, but we only explain one of the methods.
-Now, let's see how each of them works – **callbacks, promises and async / await**.
+Now, let's see how each of them works: **callbacks, promises and async / await**."
 description: "An introduction to three different ways of fetching data in
   JavaScript: callbacks, promises and async / await."
 links: